 - As the lab branches out beyond privacy and into health information analytics, we were awarded a four-year grant from the National Science Foundation for High-throughput Phenotyping on Electronic Health Records using Multi-Tensor Factorization.

 - Lina Sulieman successfully defended her master's thesis in biomedical informatics, entitled "A Process Modeling Strategy to Learn Ischemic Stroke Treatment Patterns from Electronic Medical Records"!

-- We were featured in a story in Carl Zimmer's story in Genome magazine on electronic medical records and genomics data sharing.
+- We were featured in Carl Zimmer's story in Genome magazine on electronic medical records and genomics data sharing.